Any2HRTF/PPM/README.md

 # PyPPM

-Python module to programmatically interface with the PPM (irgenda link solltt da sein).
+Python module to programmatically interface with the PPM[1].

 Coming soon...